Skip to main content

 You may manage private network policies within your organization on Zenconsole by following these steps.

-Click on the Private Network Policies tab.
-This will display secure private (overlay) networks in your organization.
+4. Click on the Private Network Policies tab.

-Click on the private network you want to add or update a policy for.
-This will display the existing private network access policy list.
+5. Click on the private network you want to add or update a policy for.
+This will display the Private Network Access Policies page for the selected network.
+If no custom rules have been created yet, you will only see the predefined Default Deny rule.

 Figure 3.
 Private Network Access Policies